 Toward a Quarter-Tone Syntax: Preliminaries

-I first became interested in quarter tones seventeen years ago, during Grade 13 (known as "OAC" at the time in Ontario), my final year of high school.
+I first became interested in quarter tones in my final year of high school, Grade 13 (known as "OAC" at the time in Ontario).
 Our school bands used to compete at local music festivals, and it was at one of these competitions that I heard a rival band perform Charles Ives's "Country Band March."
 Their spirited performance made me laugh out loud, and learning that this raucous march had been composed by an insurance salesman made it seem all the more humourous.
 (Yes, I had a puerile sense of humour when I was in high school.
 This is a perfectly normal state-of-mind for the adolescent male.)
 This band performance was my first exposure to "difficult" twentieth-century music; in fact, I had never seriously listened to any "classical" music composed after the nineteenth century.

 OAC music students were required to research and present a survey of the works of their choice of any twentieth-century composer.
 I chose Ives.
 My peers (Rollos every last one of them!) chose "safe" composers such as Rachmaninoff, Shostakovic, John Rutter, and Andrew Lloyd Webber.
 There were no projects on Schoenberg, Webern, Boulez, or Stockhausen.
 Poor Stravinsky was represented only by his neo-classical works.
 I took Ives's challenge to "stretch my ears" seriously, and so in my survey of his music, I sought out the most difficult and unusual music I could find.
 It was during this research that I came across the "Three Quarter-Tone Pieces" for two pianos.
 At first, the music sounded to me as though it were being played on a single, out-of-tune piano, but after many listenings, I began to recognize new harmonies in the opening chords of the third movement Chorale.

-- The current version of all the Roman-numeral-paginated pages (Acknowledgements, Table of Contents, List of Tables, List of Examples, Abstract, Foreword, and Preface), saved as a .pdf
+- The published version of all the Roman-numeral-paginated pages (Acknowledgements, Table of Contents, List of Tables, List of Examples, Abstract, Foreword, and Preface), saved as a .pdf